rampion/spreto/README.md

 - `<Up>` - increase wpm
 - `<Down>` - decrease wpm

-Pausing will display the context of the current word, allong with the wpm and the position (in time, words, sentences, and paragraphs).
+Pausing will display the context of the current word, allong with the wpm, position and progress.

     ────────────────────┬───────────────────────────────────────────────────────────
-    …umphantly.
+    …iumphantly.
 Alice did not quite know what to say to this: so she helped hersel… ────────────────────┴───────────────────────────────────────────────────────────
-        250wpm          51%           1:00:17/1:57:51          403.0.1
+    250wpm                                51%                                403.0.1
-     403/881 paragraphs       1104/2290 sentences       15073/29465 words

 `spreto` also has command line options to allow you to start with a custom wpm or at a certain position in the text.